Spraylight/MurlTools/README.md

 ![Duplicate](screenshots/duplicate.png)

-Side note: If you want the CTR-C / CTRL-V feature in Visual Studio, you can vote for it [here](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/9145699-solution-explorer-should-support-ctrl-c-ctrl-v-in).
+Side note: If you want the CTRL-C / CTRL-V feature in Visual Studio, you can vote for it [here](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/9145699-solution-explorer-should-support-ctrl-c-ctrl-v-in).

 ### Refresh Folder

 This command adds references for all missing files that exist in the folder (file system) but not in the selected filter (project).
-Note, that this command only makes sense when your filter matches to a folder in the file system.
+Note, that this command only makes sense when your filter corresponds to a folder in the file system.

 ![Refresh](screenshots/refresh.png)